Colorado has 5 plant hardiness zones: 7, 6, 5, 4 and 3.

 If you live on a north-facing slope, your garden may be a lot cooler and damper than the dry, heat-gathering gardens on south- and western-facing slopes.

-And one more exception… It’s possible to create “microclimates” in your garden that are warmer than the surrounding area.
+It’s possible to create “microclimates” in your garden that are warmer than the surrounding area.
 For example, you could include large boulders in your garden.
 Boulders and large rocks can radiate heat to surrounding plants and help block winds.
 Often times, flowers planted along the south and western sides of buildings or rock walls can receive more heat too.

-So, what’s the takeaway?
+What’s the takeaway?
 Your local surroundings play a role.

 The zone you’ll get from the USDA may not accurately reflect what’s going on in your individual garden in Colorado.
+You may want to adjust down a zone (for colder conditions) or up a zone (for warmer conditions).
+Just keep this in mind as you get your Colorado hardiness zone below!

 To get the Colorado plant hardiness zone for your garden:

-Click to the USDA website here and enter your zip code in the upper left >>
+Click to the USDA website here and enter your zip code >>